Ayush-Rawat-1/Settings/README.md

 ### 3. **Debounced API Call**
 A `useEffect` hook listens for changes in the global `settings` state.
 If all fields are filled and notifications are enabled, it triggers a `fetch` call after a 1-second debounce.

+📝 Note:
+Currently, the API call is commented out, and instead, the settings object is logged to the console for demonstration purposes.
+This allows easy testing and logic inspection without triggering external network requests.

 #### Why?
 - Prevents unnecessary API calls while typing
 - Emulates real-world form submission